ImahnShekhzadeh/lstm_vision/README.md

 but the memory consumption is only about `950` MB.
 The final accuracy on the train data remains the same, and the accuracy on the test data is about `97.63 %`, i.e. the performance basically remains the same with dynamic casting to `torch.float16` enabled!

-## TODO's

-[ ] Put output into a TeX file so the math is displayed more beautifully